 The IRB may determine that monitoring of the consent process by an impartial observer is required to reduce the possibility of coercion and undue influence, ensure that the consent process is being followed, or ensure that subjects are providing informed consent for high risk studies, studies that involve complicated procedures, vulnerable populations, or study staff with little experience, or other situations deemed necessary by the IRB.
 Monitoring may also be appropriate as a corrective action when the IRB has identified problems with a particular investigator or research project.
-In such cases, the IRB Chair and Assistant Vice President will develop a monitoring plan and submit it to the IRB for approval.
+In such cases, the IRB Chair and appropriate Associate Dean will develop a monitoring plan and submit it to the IRB for approval.
 Consent monitoring may be conducted by IRB members, ORSP staff, or another party.
 The PI will be notified of the IRB's determination and the reasons for the determination.
-Arrangements will be for monitoring of a specified number of subjects to assess whether the informed consent process was completed and documented properly, the subject had sufficient time to consider participation, the consent process involved coercion or undue influence, information and give voluntary consent.
+Arrangements will be for monitoring of a specified number of subjects to assess whether the informed consent process was completed and documented properly, the subject had sufficient time to consider participation, the consent process involved coercion or undue influence, information conveyed was accurate and understandable, and the subject appeared to understand the information and give voluntary consent.
 Following the monitoring, a report will be submitted to the IRB to determine any appropriate action.